 The report should also include smoke alarms and any carbon monoxide detectors.
 It may also include meter readings.
 If you don’t agree with anything recorded, supply high-quality photos or videos straight away and have this changed.
 This might include any marks that might have been missed, appliances that don’t work or items that aren’t there.
 Make sure that photos are high resolution and that the room is well lit.
 It’s also a good idea to show an indication of scale with a ruler.
 Finally, make sure the images are date stamped.

-At the end of a tenancy the clerk will come back to the property to take a second inventory.
-As with check-in, we recommend tenants to be present as the final report will be compared with the original inventory.
+If you decide to move out, the clerk will come back to the property to take a second inventory.
+Before the clerk arrives, make sure you clean the property, remove any of your items and fix any minor issues, such as marks on walls or carpets.
+As with check-in, always walk around the property with the clerk as the final report will be compared with the original inventory.

-After the clerk leaves, tenants will be contacted by their letting agent or landlord who will then provide a check-out report, which includes any evidence of damage and the cost of repair.
-If both parties are happy with the report, the deposit will be returned, minus any deductions.
+After the clerk leaves, your letting agent or landlord will then provide a check-out report, which includes any evidence of damage and the cost of repair.
+If you’re happy with the report, your deposit will be returned, minus any deductions.

-What if you don't agree with the final inventory?
+What if I don’t agree with the final inventory?

 If you find yourself in a dispute, each TDP scheme offers a free deposit resolution service which will come to a final decision.
 If this happens, you’ll be asked to show evidence that backs-up your claim.
 This is why it’s so important you attend the inventory before you move in and agree the detail is all accurate.